 Massachusetts Landlord Tenant Laws

 This part of the site is where we discuss current Landlord Tenant laws and regulations for Massachusetts as they stand today.
+(For proposed legislation, see our Housing Policy page.)
 This is a guide for DIY landlords.
 Remember to read the laws thoroughly as to avoid legal disputes, fines, and violations.

 Laws by Topic

 Landlording is a highly regulated business.
 Here are the major areas of Massachusetts landlord tenant law:

 - Electronic Signatures

 - Security Deposit Law